VICE-Team/svn-mirror/vice/doc/readmes/Readme-DOS.txt

  - a register-compatible VGA graphics card (better if it is also SVGA and VESA-compliant);

- - MS-DOS 5.0 or later (or Windows 95/98).
+ - DOS 3 or later (or Windows 95/98).

 If you want to run VICE under plain MS-DOS (and you should), also the CWSDPMI DPMI server is needed.
-It's available on several places on the Internet, and is also used by many other 32-bit MS-DOS program.
+It's available in several places on the Internet, and is also used by many other 32-bit MS-DOS program.
 For example, you can download it from the following site: